tunnel63blick/shooting-target-surveillance-systems/README.md

 # shooting-target-surveillance-systems
-how to and why this decision
+how to and why this or that decision